bebaek/briefer/README.md

 # briefer
-Send personalized briefing email daily.
-Collect repetitive checklists and see them in your single email message.
-Currently, the email contents are created from news highlights and google calendar events.
+Send a personal briefing email daily from a 24/7 Linux server.
+Collect repetitive checklists and see them in a single HTML email message.

+It is under early development.
+Currently, the email contents are created from NewsAPI and Google Calendar events.

 ## Installation